matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 - `yarn` package manager. `npm` examples will be added soon.
 - `Docker` for compilation.
 - A wallet with some Görli `ETH` on L1 to pay for bridging funds to zkSync as well as deploying smart contracts.
+Some L2 ERC20 tokens are required for the testnet paymaster tutorial.

 ## Initializing the project & deploying smart contract